Hunky Dory: Side two

 The final tribute song on the album, "Queen Bitch" is largely inspired by the rock band the Velvet Underground, specifically their lead singer Lou Reed.
 The handwritten sleeve notes on the back cover read: "some V.U.
 White Light returned with thanks".
-The song is described by Jon Savage of The Guardian as glam rock and by Joe Lynch of Billboard as proto-punk.
-Unlike the majority of the album's tracks, "Queen Bitch" is primarily driven by guitar rather than piano.
-The chorus sings about Bowie mincing his "satin and tat" as a reference to dancer Lindsay Kemp.
+Unlike the majority of the album's tracks, "Queen Bitch" is primarily driven by guitar rather than piano, and characterized as glam rock and proto-punk.
+The chorus sings about Bowie mincing his "satin and tat" as a reference to the dancer Lindsay Kemp.
 Pegg states: "Part of the genius of 'Queen Bitch' is that it filters the archness of Marc Bolan and Kemp through the streetwise attitude of Reed: this is a song that succeeds in making the phrase 'bipperty-bopperty hat' sound raunchy and cool."
-Daryl Easlea of BBC Music writes that the song's glam rock sound foreshadowed the direction Bowie was going to take on Ziggy Stardust.
+Daryl Easlea of BBC Music writes that the song's glam rock sound foreshadowed the direction Bowie took on Ziggy Stardust.

 The album closer, "The Bewlay Brothers", was a late addition and the only track that was not demoed.
 The instrumentation echoes the music of The Man Who Sold the World, featuring "sinister" sound effects and Bowie's vocal accompanied by Ronson's acoustic guitar.
 The song's obscure lyrics have caused confusion among Bowie biographers and fans.
-Immediately before the vocal take, Bowie told Scott, "Don't listen to the words, they don't mean anything."
 Pegg describes it as "probably the most cryptic, mysterious, unfathomable and downright frightening Bowie recording in existence", and Buckley considers it "one of Bowie's most disquieting moments on tape, an encapsulation of some distant, indefinable quality of expressionistic terror".
 Many reviewers have perceived the track to have homoerotic undertones; others believed it to be about Bowie's relationship with his schizophrenic half-brother Terry Burns, which Bowie confirmed in 1977.
 Buckley is unsure whether this account is fictionalised or real.
 Some of the lyrics refer to other tracks on Hunky Dory, including "Song for Bob Dylan", "Oh!
 You Pretty Things" and "Changes".
 Bowie also uses the word "chameleon" in the song, which became an oft-used term to describe him.